Naetw/inctf-framework/docs/writing-services.md

     - setflag: string.
 Relative path to the setflag script.
     - is_working: int.
 This is currently ignored and included for compatibility with iCTF framework.
 2. Debian packaged version of the service.
+The architecture should match that of the base image used to build the service container.
+All sample services provided target the 32 bit architecture.
 3. A setflag and getflag script to respectively store and retrieve flags from the service.